Loving the art of gilding, I started studying Verre Eglomise (reverse glass gilding and painting)

 emerged through making for a very mysterious effect.
 The discovery of this magical effect lead

-me to create my very own line of wall sconces and wall candles.
+me to create my very own line of wall sconces.

-Embedded designs float behind burnished gold, silver or palladium leaf.
+Embedded designs float behind burnished gold, silver or moon gold leaf.
 The effect, first

 developed by Glomy, a French designer from the eighteenth century, gives a unique glow.
 The